antonmi/job_reactor/README.markdown

 If you don't have many jobs you can leave only one node which will be connected to 3 distributors.
 2. High scalability
 -------------------
 Nodes and distributors are connected via TCP.
-So, you can run them on any machine you can connect.
+So, you can run them on any machine you can connect to.
 Nodes may use different storages or the same one.
-So, you can store vitally important jobs in relational database and simple innsignificant jobs in memory.
+So, you can store vitally important jobs in relational database and simple insignificant jobs in memory.
 And more: your nodes may create jobs for others nodes and communicate with each other.
 See page [advance usage].
 3. Reliability
 --------------